For your convenience, we offer same day assessments at all of our outpatient offices.

-Persons entering services more frequently have co-occurring substance usage and mental health problems as compared to persons with just a substance abuse diagnosis.
-Therefore, programming is designed, from the ground up, to accommodate people who have Substance Use Disorders in addition to other mental health diagnoses.
-The co-occurring disorder program considers both substance usage disorder and mental health issues simultaneously through various intensities of treatment.
+Persons entering services more frequently have co-occurring substance use and mental health problems as compared to persons with just a substance use diagnosis.
+Therefore, programming is designed from the ground up to accommodate people who have substance use disorders in addition to other mental health diagnoses.
+The co-occurring disorder program considers both substance use disorder and mental health issues simultaneously through various intensities of treatment.

-Outpatient Substance Use Disorders Group Programs include: an Engagement Group, an Outpatient Treatment Group or Intensive Outpatient Treatment Group, and a two-stage Relapse Prevention program.
+Outpatient substance use disorder programs include: Engagement Groups, Outpatient Treatment Groups or Intensive Outpatient Treatment (IOT) Groups, and a two-stage Relapse Prevention program.
 We also provide individual counseling for Substance Use Disorders.

-Service divisions within the Lifelong Recovery Program include:
+Service divisions within our Lifelong Recovery Services include:

 • Intensive Outpatient Treatment (IOT)